webNeat/react-tidy/README.md

 - [useInstance](src/useInstance) Create an instance of any class and make your component react to its changes.
 - [usePrevious](src/usePrevious) Track previous values of a variable.
 - [useRefresh](src/useRefresh) Rerender your React component whenever you want.
-- [useStorage](src/useStorage) read and write items on browser storages the React way.
+- [useStorage](src/useStorage) Read and write items on browser storages the React way.

 ## Contributing